M33rschaum/technical-writing-portfolio/README.md

 🧠 Educational content — lectures, exercises, tutorials, and exams
 📘 Technical documentation — user guides, API references, and installation instructions
-📚 Peer-reviewed academic publications in blockchain and Retrieval-Augmented Generation (RAG) 🧰 Hands-on examples using tools like Git, Postman, Confluence, Paint.NET, and Markdown. <br>
+📚 Peer-reviewed academic publications in blockchain and Retrieval-Augmented Generation (RAG) 🗂 Peer-reviewed academic publications in blockchain and Retrieval-Augmented Generation (RAG)
+🧰 Hands-on examples using tools like Git, Postman, Confluence, Paint.NET, and Markdown.
 🎯 Clear, user-focused writing with a strong emphasis on clarity and usability

 ---